Your guide to parenting and the responsibility to the sick kid etiquette. Please, keep your sick kid home!

 I like to think the sick kid etiquette is much like any standard daycare or school policy on keeping your kid at home.

-Most daycares and schools have a sick child policy.
+Most daycares and schools have sick child policies that outline exactly when to keep your child home from school.
 Most of those policies involve keeping your child(ren) home for 24 hours after the last sign of illness.
 These include, but are not limited to:

 *Fevers – and by this, they mean 24 hours after a fever has broken without the use of a fever reducer.